ErikReider/SwayNotificationCenter/README.md

 To add toggle buttons to your control center you can set the "type" in any acton to "toggle".
-The toggle button supports different commands depending on the state of the button and an "update_command" to update the state in case of changes from outside swaync.
-The update_command is called every time the control center is opened/closed.
+The toggle button supports different commands depending on the state of the button and an "update-command" to update the state in case of changes from outside swaync.
+The update-command is called every time the control center is opened.
 The active toggle button also gains the css-class ".toggle:checked"

 `config.json` example: